com-480-data-visualization/data-visualization-project-2021-mns/README.md

 The dataset we are going to use is the MovieLens dataset seen [here](https://grouplens.org/datasets/movielens/) combined with [the iMDb dataset](https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset).

+The **MovieLens dataset**:

-The **MovieLens dataset** contains 100,000 ratings and 3,600 tag applications applied to 9,000 movies by 600 users.
+This dataset contains 100,000 ratings and 3,600 tag applications applied to 9,000 movies by 600 users.
 It was last updated on 9/2018.

+The **imdb dataset**:

-The **imdb dataset** contains 85,855 movies with attributes such as movie description, average rating, number of votes, genre, etc.
+The movies dataset contains 85,855 movies with attributes such as movie description, average rating, number of votes, genre, etc.

 The ratings dataset includes 85,855 rating details from demographic perspective.